ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

 ```
 The answer is $0.0528615\dots$.
 Using functions from statistical libraries is fast and doesn't require us to write any particularly difficult code.

 The library functions have some limitations though.
-First, generating large arrays of integers is going to be slow and require a lot of memory when item counts can range over many values.
+First, generating large list or arrays of integers is slow and requires a lot of memory when item counts can range over many values.
 Second, probabilities can only be calculated as float values, not rational numbers.
-This is fine for not-too-small probabilities, but we'll lose precision when computing and comparing small values.
-Using log-probability gets us a bit further but the fundamental limitation remains.
+This is fine for not-too-small probabilities, but we'll lose some precision when computing and comparing small values.
 Third, we can only generate the probability for a single draw size at a time and cannot easily reuse parts of our computation.

 ### Explicit loops and sums

-Another approach is to construct the mathematical formula as nested sums over the possible items (in programming this would be equivalent a nested-`for` loop).
-This would allow probabilities to computed as rational numbers and makes it easier to reuse parts of a computation:
+Another approach is to construct the multivariate hypergeometric probability mass function and use nested sums over the possible item counts (somewhat equivalent to a nested-`for` loop).
+This would allow probabilities to computed as rational numbers, keeps memory usage lower, and makes it easier for us to reuse parts of a computation:

 $$ \sum_{ \text{king}=2 }^{4} \sum_{ \text{queen}=0 }^{3} \frac{ {\binom{40}{7 - \text{king} - \text{queen}} \binom{4}{\text{king}} \binom{4}{\text{queen}} } }{ { \binom{52}{7} } } $$

 The Deck-u-later app seems to take this approach based on the formula it shows the user.
 However, for collections with many types of item it can be extremely slow (see [_Why are some calculations slow?_](https://deckulator.blogspot.com/2010/12/why-are-some-calculations-slow.html)) as it computes the probability for all item choices using combinations with replacement.

-There's a different approach that I'd like to try.
+There's another approach that I think will solve this latter issue.

 ### Polynomials

 Instead of making an array of possible counts or summing over counts for each item, we can represent each item in can take in a draw that meets the criteria as a polynomial.

 The degree of each monomial is the number of times it can be chosen in a draw meeting the criteria.
-The coefficient is the number of ways a draw of that size can be chosen.
+The coefficient of $x^n$ is the number of ways a draw of size $n$ can be chosen.
 For example, the king can be drawn 2, 3 or 4 times:

 $$ \binom{4}{2}x^2 + \binom{4}{3}x^3 + \binom{4}{4}x^4 $$